 Plus, cardholders can take advantage of Chase Offers, a similar benefit that provides temporary deals, like discounts or cash back, on certain products or with select retailers once activated.

-Several complimentary protections are also included with the Freedom card, including return protection, lost luggage protection, and more, depending on whether your card was issued at the Visa Platinum or Visa Signature tier.
+Several complimentary protections are also included with the Freedom card, including purchase protection, auto rental collision damage waiver, and more, depending on whether your card was issued at the Visa Platinum or Visa Signature tier.

 The Chase Freedom is a contactless card, making quick payments a breeze.